 Option 2 – water delivery.
 This may be your greenest option after tap water.
 It costs a lot and of course delivery water uses gasoline resources, but the bottles are used again and again vs. most water filters which are used and tossed.

 Option 3 – water filters.
 Most water filters aren’t that green.
 Few can be recycled and they’re all packed up in major excess packaging.
 That said, filters are still a better, greener choice than bottled.
 Consider an under the sink water filtration system over a tap filter (the filters last longer and can cost less in the long run).
 After a dedicated home filter consider Brita.
-Brita Brita Water Pitchers can be recycled.
+Brita Water Pitchers can be recycled.

-One downside is that Brita Water Pitcher Replacement Filter are expensive.
+One downside is that Water Pitcher Replacement Filter can be expensive.
 A second downside is that Brita is part of the Clorox family (I’m not a Clorox fan – I hate wanna-be green companies who still produce toxic chemicals) but still, helps you recycle while other filter companies don’t so I’d likely buy a Brita water pitcher with filter over some other company’s filter.
 Check out Brita’s Filter for Good program for more details.

 Option 4 continue to buy bottled water.
 NOT a good green choice.
 If you really feel the need to buy bottled water you need to recycle the bottles and you need to recycle the caps separately – plastic water bottles and plastic water bottle caps are different breeds of plastic.